Q. What are balloons made of?

-Foil balloons are not biodegradable.
+Foil and bubble balloons are not biodegradable.
 Latex balloons are.
 Latex balloons break down when exposed to the elements of nature.

 Oxidation is the first step in the breakdown of a latex balloon and it begins within approximately one hour of inflation.
-Oxidation is visible in some types of balloons as a cloudy appearance.
+Oxidation is visible in latex balloons, as they start to develop a cloudy appearance.
 This is most evident when the balloon is exposed to direct sunlight, heat or normal outdoor conditions.

-Research was carried out in July 1989 with a variety of balloons under various conditions to accurately gauge the time needed for the latex to degrade.
-Results from this study indicate that the decomposition time for balloons is about the same rate as an oak leaf (6 months).
+Research was carried out with a variety of balloons under various conditions to accurately gauge the time needed for the latex to degrade.
+Results from this study indicated that the decomposition time for latex balloons is about the same rate as an oak leaf (6 months).

 Q. Is there are shortage of helium and, if so, should it be used for balloons?